ela-compil/BACnet/Docs/README.txt

 			GetAlarmSummary is deprecated since 2012, so it's not the default behaviour for Yabe.
 Trys to set this option to false with old devices if needed.

+	2.5 Bacnet Object name
+			By default Bacnet objects are displayed using the object identifier eg :
+			ANALOG_INPUT:0, DEVICE:333 ...
+			During network exploration, when object properties are read this ANALOG_INPUT:0 is replaced by the value present in the PROP_NAME field eg : Outdoor_Temperature.
+The id always appears in the help tooltip.

+			This mapping between identifier and name can be rendered persistent over Yabe sessions, using the 'Object Names database' menus.
+			By default this behaviour is not active.
+It can also be desactivated if enabled by setting an empty string in the option parameter 'ObjectNameFile' instead of a file reference.
+			In order to enable the option, just go to the menu 'Save As' and choose a new file somewhere on your disk.
+That's all.
+Automatic saving of new explored name is done when closing Yabe.
+			It doesn't matter if objects are created or deleted, if name are changed, Yabe changes it's database each time read operations are perform on objects.

+			'Open' can be used to open a particular data file (do it just after Yabe is started, before any other operation, it's better), this file become the current one, and new devices/objects are added into it.
+			'Clean' can be used to remove all values.
+			'Save As' can be used to create a new file (after a clean operation maybe), this new file become the current one.

+			If Yabe is used on severals differents networks take care to use a file for each one.
+			When a physical device address is modified, for Yabe it apears as a new one, and the old object mapping will never be cleanned in the file.
+			If a device got a physical address of an old one, the mapping is wrong, but after all read operations in the Address space, it's OK.

 3. TECHNICAL

 	3.1 MULTIPLE UDP CLIENTS ON SAME IP